Margaret Curran

-Margaret Patricia Curran (born 24 November 1958) is a Scottish Labour Party politician.
-She served in the British House of Commons as the Member of Parliament (MP) for Glasgow East from 2010 to 2015 and was Shadow Secretary of State for Scotland from 2011 until 2015.
-She was previously the Member of the Scottish Parliament (MSP) for Glasgow Baillieston from 1999 to 2011, and held a number of posts within the Scottish Executive, including Minister for Parliamentary Business, Minister for Social Justice and Minister for Communities.
+Margaret Patricia Curran, Baroness Curran (born 24 November 1958), is a Scottish Labour Party politician.
+She served in the House of Commons as the member of Parliament (MP) for Glasgow East from 2010 and 2015, and was Shadow Secretary of State for Scotland from 2011 until 2015.

+Curran was previously the member of the Scottish Parliament (MSP) for Glasgow Baillieston from 1999 to 2011, and held a number of posts within the Scottish Executive, including as Minister for Parliamentary Business, Minister for Social Justice, and Minister for Communities.
+She also served as Minister of State in the Department for Energy Security and Net Zero from May to June 2025.

 Early life and education

 Curran was born in Glasgow, the daughter of Irish parents James Curran and Rose McConnellogue.
 She was educated at Our Lady and St Francis School in Glasgow.

 Curran attended the University of Glasgow, where she graduated with an MA degree in History and Economic History in 1981.
 She first became politically active in the university's Labour Club in the late 1970s, where she was associated with future Scottish Labour leader Johann Lamont and future Labour MSP Sarah Boyack.
 She held several posts in Labour student politics, including secretary and vice-chair of Glasgow University Labour Club, and chair and secretary of the Scottish Organisation of Labour Students.
 In 1977, she was involved in the unsuccessful campaign to elect Hortensia Allende, the former First Lady of Chile, as Rector of the University of Glasgow.

 She was a community worker, and then a lecturer in community education at the University of Strathclyde, a subject she holds a Certificate in.
 Curran was Mohammad Sarwar's election agent at Glasgow Govan for the 1997 general election.
 In 2021, Sarwar's son Anas became Leader of the Scottish Labour Party.